KavinduPriyanath/-Snake/README.md

 # -Snake
-A simple C game where the snake is pursuing music while escaping from traps
+A simple & dumb C game where the snake is pursuing music while escaping from traps